msclarissawhite/localhappenings-v2/USER_MANUAL.md

 **What It Is** displays the full event description in readable paragraphs.

 **When & Where** shows the date and time formatted as "Day, Month Date, Year" for single-day events or "Month Day - Month Day, Year" for multi-day events.
 For multi-day events, a duration indicator displays (e.g., "3-day event") to help families plan accordingly.
 The time of day is shown if specified, with "(each day)" appended for multi-day events.
-The section also displays the venue name and address if provided, the location hierarchy (neighborhood, city, province), whether the event is Indoor, Outdoor, or both, and an **"Open in Google Maps"** button that opens the event location directly in Google Maps for navigation.
+The section also displays the venue name and address if provided, the location hierarchy (neighborhood, city, province), whether the event is Indoor, Outdoor, or Mixed Indoor/Outdoor, and an **"Open in Google Maps"** button that opens the event location directly in Google Maps for navigation.

 **Cost** clearly displays "FREE" for free events or shows the price range for paid events.
 Cost type (Donation-based, Pay-what-you-can, Sliding scale) is displayed when applicable.
 Additional cost information such as "Kids attend free" or "Free companion/support worker ticket" is displayed with checkmark icons.